What is van insurance? A complete UK guide

 | Modifications | Bodywork, performance | Racking, shelving, ply lining, roof racks, livery |

-| NCD transfer | Can transfer car NCD to van in some cases | Van NCD stays on van policies, does not transfer to car |
+| NCD transfer | Can transfer car NCD to van in some cases | Van NCD stays on van policies, doesn’t transfer to car |

 | Fleet option | Car fleet from 2 vehicles (some insurers) | Van fleet from 2 to 5 vehicles, depending on insurer |

 A van insurance policy is a motor product.
 It protects the vehicle and covers the road risk.
-For most businesses, it is only one part of the insurance picture.
-Knowing when you need additional products prevents the gaps that become expensive at claim time.
+For most businesses, it’s only one part of the insurance picture.

 You carry tools or equipment